QUESTDB: a database of highly-accurate excitation energies for the electronic structure community: Computational tools

-The singlet and triplet FCI/6-31+G(d) excitation energies and their corresponding error bars estimated with the method presented above based on Gaussian random variables are reported in Table \ref{tab:cycles}.
-For the sake of comparison, we also report the CC3 and CCSDT vertical energies from Ref.~\cite{Loos_2020b} computed in the same basis.
-We note that there is for the vast majority of considered states a very good agreement between the CC3 and CCSDT values, indicating that the CC values can be trusted.
-The estimated values of the excitation energies obtained via a three-point linear extrapolation considering the three largest CIPSI wave functions are also gathered in Table \ref{tab:cycles}.
-In this case, the error bar is estimated via the extrapolation distance, \ie, the difference in excitation energies obtained with the three-point linear extrapolation and the largest CIPSI wave function.
-This strategy has been considered in some of our previous works \cite{Loos_2020b,Loos_2020c,Loos_2020e}.
 The deviation from the CCSDT excitation energies for the same set of excitations are depicted in Fig.~\ref{fig:errors}, where the red dots correspond to the excitation energies and error bars estimated via the present method, and the blue dots correspond to the excitation energies obtained via a three-point linear fit and error bars estimated via the extrapolation distance.
 These results contain a good balance between well-behaved and ill-behaved cases.
 For example, cyclopentadiene and furan correspond to well-behaved scenarios where the two flavors of extrapolations yield nearly identical estimates and the error bars associated with these two methods nicely overlap.
 In these cases, one can observe that our method based on Gaussian random variables provides almost systematically smaller error bars.
 Even in less idealistic situations (like in imidazole, pyrrole, and thiophene), the results are very satisfactory and stable.
 The six-membered rings represent much more challenging cases for SCI methods, and even for these systems the newly-developed method provides realistic error bars, and allows to easily detect problematic events (like pyridine for instance).
 The present scheme has also been tested on smaller systems when one can tightly converge the CIPSI calculations.
 In such cases, the agreement is nearly perfect in every scenario that we have encountered.
 A selection of these results can be found in the {\SupInf}.